Today's Articles

 The Northeasterners Club Begins

-*This date in 1930 marks the first meeting of The Northeasterners Inc. The Northeasterners Inc. was a Black woman’s social club started in Harlem, NYC, that still exists today.
+*This date in 1930 marks the first meeting of The Northeasterners Inc. Northeasterners Inc., a Black women’s social club that started in Harlem, NYC, and still exists today.

 The Northeasterners Inc. aims to keep in touch with each other socially, stay abreast of cultural trends, and serve the community.
 Club records show various projects were organized to aid society and educational causes.
 These include an annual scholarship to Howard University, gifts to the Infantile Paralysis Library Project at Tuskegee Institute, contributions to the NAACP, the Urban League, the United Negro College Fund, and the American Cancer Society, and others.
 Over the years, the group's membership has expanded, adding new chapters.